fdwr/sigkill.dk/writings/par/lhomo.md

 3. The maximum subarray sum ending at the *last* element.

 4. The sum of the entire array.

+Note that the first three must be non-negative, as a subarray can always be empty.

 Now define a function `f` that morally computes such a tuple for single element subarrays: